celo-org/docs/docs/learn/developer-tools.md

   - Lightweight identity layer that makes it easy to send cryptocurrency to a phone number
 - Blockscout block explorers

+### The Graph

+[The Graph](https://thegraph.com/) is an indexing protocol for querying networks like Celo, Ethereum and IPFS.
+Anyone can build and publish open APIs, called subgraphs, making data easily accessible.
+Many blockchain data querying tools like Dapplooker leverage the Graph.
+You can read more about how to use the Graph with Celo [here](blog/using-the-graph).

+### DappLooker

+[DappLooker](https://dapplooker.com/integration/celo) allows you to easily analyze & visualize your Celo smart contracts & subgraph data in various formats and gather it into dashboards from multiple sources.
+Analyze your data with intuitive Visual SQL which writes queries for you.
+Share the story your data tells with your team or with your community.
+Share dashboard insights via URL wherever you need to make your organization truly data driven.

 ### Stats.celo.org

 - [Stats.celo.org](http://stats.celo.org) allows you to check network activity and health.